ramhee98/oura-sleep-ical/README.md

 - Fetches sleep data from the Oura API
 - Converts sessions into iCalendar format (`.ics`)
+- Preserves existing data: Automatically merges new data with existing calendar entries, preventing data loss
+- Duplicate prevention: Skips events that already exist in your calendar based on unique IDs
 - Includes:
   - Sleep score
   - Time in bed (TIB) and total sleep duration